Audiences

 5. (Optional) Configure a Timestamp Field for incremental syncing:

-• With a timestamp: syncs run every 15 minutes and only import new/changed records.
+• With a timestamp: syncs run every 15 minutes and only import new or changed records.

 • Without a timestamp: the full query reruns every 12 hours.